NikosAlexandris/pvgis-prototype/docs/cli/basics.md

 pvgis-prototype irradiance global inclined 8 45 214 170 44 -v
 ```

-!!! question "Where did this timestamp came from?"
+!!! question "Where did this timestamp came from ?"

     The timestamp in the above command
     is the one of this very example's execution time